Neural Eigenfunctions Are Structured Representation Learners

 In a variety of real-world scenarios, the observations do not exist in isolation but are related to each other.
 Their relations are often given as a graph.
-Let us assume we have a graph dataset $(\mathbf{X}, \mathbf{A})$, where $\mathbf{X}:=\{\vx_i \}_{i=1}^n$ denotes the node set and $\mathbf{A}$ is the graph adjacency matrix.
-We define $\mathbf{D}=\mathtt{diag}(\mathbf{A}\mathbf{1}_n)$ and the normalized adjacency matrix $\bar{\mathbf{A}} := \mathbf{D}^{1/2}\mathbf{A}\mathbf{D}^{1/2}$.
+Assume we have a graph dataset $(\mathbf{X}, \mathbf{A})$, where $\mathbf{X}\triangleq\{\vx_i \}_{i=1}^n$ denotes the node set and $\mathbf{A}$ is the graph adjacency matrix.
+We define $\mathbf{D}=\mathtt{diag}(\mathbf{A}\mathbf{1}_n)$ and the normalized adjacency matrix $\bar{\mathbf{A}} \triangleq \mathbf{D}^{-1/2}\mathbf{A}\mathbf{D}^{-1/2}$.
 In spectral clustering~\citep{shi2000normalized}, it was shown that the eigenmaps produced by principal eigenvectors of $\bar{\mathbf{A}}$ are relaxed cluster assignments of nodes that minimize the graph cut.
-This motivates us to use them as node representations in downstream prediction tasks.
+This motivates us to use them as node representations in downstream tasks.
 However, computing these node representations requires eigendecomposition of the $n$-by-$n$ matrix $\bar{\mathbf{A}}$ and hence does not scale well.
 Moreover, it cannot handle out-of-sample predictions where we need the representation of a novel test example.